cltl/nafparserpy/README.md

 ```python
 coreferences = naf.get('coreferences')
 ```
-Like `entities` and most NAF layers, the `coreferences` is a container element.
-The `get` method returns the list of `Coref` objects in the layer:
+Like `entities` and most NAF layers, the `coreferences` is a container element; we can index it to retrieve its `Coref`
+elements:
 ```python
 co1 = coreferences[0]
 ```